+- 1. Bring the vehicle to a complete stop.

+- From the center position, move the shift lever back.

+- If the vehicle is in P (Park)

+press the shift lock release

+button while pulling the shift

+lever back.

-- 1. Bring the vehicle to a complete stop. - 2.
-From the center position, move the shift lever back.
-If the vehicle is in P (Park) press and hold the shift lock release button, continue holding it, and move the shift lever back.
-D will illuminate in red. - 3.
-After releasing the shift lever, it will return to the center position.
+- D will illuminate in red.

+- After releasing the shift lever, it will return to the center position.